 R = M-S

-The integration of an M/S encoder and decoder into a saturator generates new potentials that classic stereo processors can hardly offer.
+The integration of an M/S encoder and decoder into a compressor generates new potentials that classic linked stereo compressors can hardly offer.
 One of the main advantages is the possibility to process the middle and side signals separately.
-This way you can make the center sound fatter without corrupting the original stereo spectrum, for example.
+This way you can make the center more compact without corrupting the original stereo spectrum, for example.

-Of course it is also possible to apply heavy distortion to the side signals without affecting the mid at all, and anything in between...
-The stereo width can be influenced fast and efficiently, too, and it is possible to process specific parts of a mix that could not be 'touched' in a stereo mix as precisely as it is possible in M/S mode.
+Of course it is also possible to enhance the presence of the side signals in an already finished mix.
+The stereo width can be influenced fast and effectively, too, and it is also possible to compress specific parts of a mix that could not be selected in a stereo mix as precisely as it is possible in M/S mode.